P13: Story Mastery - Edit Well

 What Editing Well Is Not

-When we talk about “editing your narrative,” it’s easy to misinterpret what this work actually entails.
 If you’ve been put off by self-help clichés or fix-it-quick mentalities, the idea might sound suspiciously like another shallow attempt to rebrand your problems away.

 But let's set the record straight.
-Here’s what editing your story isn’t:
+Here’s what editing your story isn’t.

 ❌ It’s NOT About Forced Positivity